Pilates saved my life.

 Paige is a Pilates instructor certified through the Pilates Technique Certification, a personal trainer accredited through NASM, and the founder of Pilates with Paige.
 She recently became a functional movement screen (FMS) provider as well as a functional range conditioning specialist (FRC).
 She maintains up-to-date safety standards in CPR and AED.

-Paige teaches one-one-one sessions at her private studio in Pasadena, California where she specializes in injury rehabilitation and sports performance.
+Paige teaches one-one-one sessions at her private studio in Pasadena, California.
+She specializes in injury rehabilitation and sports performance.

 Paige looks forward to helping you understand and relate to your body in a whole new, pain-free way.